 Good for: Large dogs because they may feel cramped in a crate.
 Active Pets’ hammock gives them some breathing room.
 They’ll stay secure when used in combination with a seatbelt or harness.
 The six-anchor-point setup and compatibility with most car models make this hammock an option for pet parents with medium to large breeds.

 Why our vets love it: The hammock is easy to install and keeps dogs secure with a seatbelt or harness.
 The hammock also features 600D Oxford waterproof material for simple cleanup of any dog messes while minimizing fur shedding to other areas of the car.

 What to look for in dog car safety equipment

 Vacations can get expensive, and you understandably want to save as much money for fun adventures with your pet.
 But it’s important not to sacrifice quality for a lower price when it comes to safety.
 Here’s how to navigate shopping for car safety products for dogs.

-- Look for CPS certification — The Center for Pet Safety (CPS) is a non-profit that evaluates pet products, travel conditions, testing practices, and policies to keep your animal safe and sound.
+- Look for CPS certification — The Center for Pet Safety (CPS) is a non-profit that evaluates pet products, travel conditions, testing practices, and policies to keep your animal safe.
 CPS tests products in a National Highway Traffic Safety Administration (NHTSA) lab, which helps make sure the evaluations are objective and not influenced by the manufacturers.
 The testing is rigorous, meaning CPS-certified products are likely to be safe.